top of page

 Farmland Restoration

-Pembroke Township, Illinois, was once the home of the largest Black farming community North of the Mason-Dixon Line.
-Founded in the 1860s by runaway slaves, Pap and Mary Eliza Tetter, Pembroke Township became a Black agricultural hub.
+Pembroke Township, located in Illinois, was once home to the largest Black farming community north of the Mason-Dixon Line.
+Established in the 1860s by runaway slaves Pap and Mary Eliza Tetter, Pembroke Township thrived as a Black agricultural hub.

-The Black farmers of Pembroke grew hemp for the U.S. Navy during WWII.
-They fed Black Chicago during the Great Migration and created a local food infrastructure that included on-farm u pick orchards, fields & ag tourism.
-These families were committed stewards of the land, and grew organically and biodynamically long before these terms were used.
-As a result, this region boasts ecological richness and biodiversity that has been lost in many other parts of our country.
-Click to read more about our land, and history.
+During World War II, the Black farmers of Pembroke played a crucial role by growing hemp for the U.S. Navy.
+They also provided food for the Black population migrating to Chicago, contributing to the development of a local food infrastructure that included on-farm u-pick orchards, fields, and ag tourism.
+These families were dedicated stewards of the land, practicing organic and biodynamic farming long before these terms gained popularity.
+Consequently, this region boasts abundant ecological richness and biodiversity, which has sadly diminished in many other parts of our country.
+For more information about our land and history, please click here.

 Land Retention